Bi0x/Aita/README.md

 [![Scikit-learn](https://img.shields.io/badge/SKLearn-0.23.2-orange.svg?style=flat-square)](https://scikit-learn.org/stable/)

-Artificial Intelligence Teaching Assistant (AI Course Project)
+- Artificial Intelligence Teaching Assistant (AI Course Project)

-Author: 俞天翔  (bi0x at foxmail.com)
+> Author: Bi0x  (bi0x@foxmail.com)

-The author uses **Random Forests** to predict the grade of an essay.
+1. Uses **Random Forests** to predict the grade of an essay.
-Each essay focus on a open-ended question.
-The author uses the word frequencies as predictor variables.
-The candidate words are selected by a python module called *jieba*.
+2. Each essay focus on a open-ended question.
+3. Uses the word frequencies as predictor variables.
+4. The candidate words are selected by a python module called *jieba*.